 Prenatal vitamins are specially formulated dietary supplements designed to fill basic nutritional gaps and ensure that the expecting mom receives adequate nourishment for a healthy pregnancy and baby.

 During your preconception or early prenatal appointments, your doctor or midwife will recommend that you take a prenatal vitamin.
 Most prenatal vitamins contain a combination of vitamins and minerals essential for healthy development.
 However, common over-the-counter prenatal vitamins do not account for your unique genetic differences in how your body uses vitamins and minerals.

 This is where nutrigenetic testing can fill in the gaps by identifying any inefficiencies in your nutrient pathways.
 Then you can find prenatal supplements that will support optimal health for you and your baby.

 Key vitamins and minerals in pregnancy

-Folic acid, also known as vitamin B9, is a vitamin that prevents congenital disabilities of the brain and spine called spina bifida.
-Studies show that up to 30% of people have genetic variants in a protein involved in turning folic acid into its active form that can be used by your body to prevent neural tube defects.
-Therefore, genetic testing of genes involved in folic acid metabolism can tell you if you need to take more folic acid than is typically recommended.
+Folate, also known as vitamin B9, is a vitamin that prevents neural tube defects called spina bifida and anencephaly.
+Studies show that up to 30% of people have genetic variants in a protein involved in turning folic acid, the synthetic form found in supplements and fortified foods, into the active form of folate that can be used by your body.
+Therefore, testing of genes involved in folate metabolism can tell you if you need to take more folic acid than is typically recommended.

 The Genate Test

-Dias, S., Willmer, T., Adam, S., & Pheiffer, C. (2022).
+Dias S, Willmer T, Adam S, Pheiffer C. (2022).
 The role of maternal DNA methylation in pregnancies complicated by gestational diabetes.
-Frontiers in Clinical Diabetes and Healthcare, 3. https://doi.org/10.3389/fcdhc.2022.982665
+Front Clin Diabetes Healthcare.
+2022;3. https://doi.org/10.3389/fcdhc.2022.982665